Kangroo12345678/bias_ula/README.md

 [![Julia 1.6+](https://img.shields.io/badge/Julia-1.6%2B-blue.svg)](https://julialang.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the code for an experimental investigation into the "delocalization of bias" hypothesis for high-dimensional models sampled with Unadjusted Langevin Algorithm (ULA).
+This repository contains the code for an experimental investigation into the "delocalization of bias" phenomenon for high-dimensional probability distributions sampled with Unadjusted Langevin Algorithm (ULA).

-### The Hypothesis
+### The Key Idea

-> The core hypothesis posits that for models with sparse interactions (i.e., a sparse Hessian of the drift term) and a Gaussian stationary distribution, the sampling bias on any single marginal is nearly independent of the system's total dimension.
+> For ULA with sparse interactions between marginals (i.e., a sparse Hessian of the drift term, a sparse graphical model) and a Gaussian stationary distribution, the sampling bias on any single marginal is nearly(or completely) independent of the system's total dimension.

-## Prerequisites
+## Before you run the project

 ### 1. Prerequisites